pyingwu12/DA_toy_model/README.md

 - **Lorenz63_ETKF**: ETKF (ensemble transform Kalman filter) for Lorenz 63 (3 variable) model.

    Written in data assimilation class (Feb.-Jun., 2014) at National Central University, Taiwan.

+   2021/08/26 update: corrected the method updating ensemble mean to the exactly ETKF formula (the original one used the formula of EnKf)

 - **KdV_4DVAR**: 4D-VAR for KdV equation.